Gradient-based Optimisation of Modulation Effects: Toy problem: in-domain parameter recovery

 \section{Toy problem: in-domain parameter recovery}

 As an initial simplified problem, we consider optimizing the proposed model against two specific parametrizations of itself: a flanger configuration and a phaser configuration.
-The target audio outputs for both effects are generated through the time-domain model (Fig.~\ref{fig:model}b) with the SVFs omitted and $K=6$ all-pass filters in the phaser model.
+The target audio outputs for both effects are generated through the time-domain model (Fig.~\ref{fig:model}b) with the \new[BQ] filters omitted \new[(feedback configurations I and II are equivalent in this case)].
 The target flanger effect used the sinusoidal LFO shown in Fig.~\ref{fig:digi_lfo}a).
-The shared break-frequency of the all-pass filters is modulated by an LFO that is sinusoidal in the log-frequency space (as is typical \cite{reiss_machpherson_dafx_2014}) to give a pole modulation LFO as shown in Fig.~\ref{fig:digi_lfo}b).
+The target phaser effect uses $K=6$ APFs with the shared break-frequency modulated by an LFO that is sinusoidal in the log-frequency space (as is typical \cite{reiss_machpherson_dafx_2014}) as shown in Fig.~\ref{fig:digi_lfo}b).
 For both effects the feed-forward comb coefficients wet/dry mix is set equal ($b_0 = b_1 = 1$) and the feedback coefficient is set to $a_1 = 0.5$.
-The starting phases of the LFOs are set to zero for all input signals, including the guitar and bass validation signals, so that there is no phase misalignment when evaluating the model outputs.
+The starting phases of the LFOs are set to zero for all input signals, including the validation signals, so that there is no phase misalignment when evaluating the model outputs.

 In this simplified problem we know there exists a globally optimal solution within the model's parameter space.
 Note however that the loss metrics can never be exactly zero, because the target signal is generated with an LFO sampled at $F_s$ whereas the trained model learns an approximation at the control rate $F_f$ and then resamples this to $F_s$ at inference with (non-ideal) interpolation.